andyatkinson/elixir-getting-started/README.md

 "Supervision trees" - supervisors that supervise other supervisors

 Start processes inside supervision trees so they are introspectable.
 Can use tools like Observer to introspect on them.

+##### ETS

+Erlang term storage - can be used as a cache
+Don't use prematurely

+call is sync
+cast is async

+Questions: is there a debugger?
+How to do basic logging?